-PoorMan is a simple but effective world-wide web server.
-A web server is an application that makes a web site available to a network: Either to a company network or, if the network is configured to allow it, to the whole Internet.
-PoorMan can host a web site made up of files in HTML, JPEG, and GIF formats.
-HTML (the Hypertext Formatting Language) is the formatting language used for world-wide documents, or "pages."
+PoorMan is a simple but effective World Wide Web server.
+A Web server is an application that makes a Web site available to a network: Either to a company network or, if the network is configured to allow it, to the whole Internet.
+PoorMan can host a Web site made up of files in HTML, JPEG, and GIF formats.
+HTML (the Hypertext Markup Language) is the formatting language used for World Wide Web documents, or "pages."
 JPEG and GIF are graphics file formats commonly used for illustrations in world-wide web pages.

-When you start PoorMan, a window opens with a status area and two buttons.
-When you click Start, PoorMan looks for a "home page" (the starting point for a web site) named index.html in a folder named /public_html on the boot disk.
+When you double-click PoorMan, a window opens with a status area and two buttons.
+When you click Start, PoorMan looks for a "home page" (the starting point for a Web site) named index.html in a folder named /public\html on the boot disk.
 If they don't exist, PoorMan creates them.
-The index.html file PoorMan creates is a very simple web page in HTML format.
+The index.html file PoorMan creates is a very simple Web page in HTML format.